shriyaagarwal/border-crossing-analysis-insight/README.md

 I used Python3 as my coding language to solve this problem.
 I implemented the solution using basic data structure building blocks and software engineering best practices (by writing clean, modular, and well-tested code).

 ## Execution
+Utilised nested dictionries to sort the data into different categories and then aggregated the data based on the date and the border

 ## References
 (https://stackoverflow.com/questions/39680317/append-nested-dictionaries)